liu-h-y/i5hmCVec/README.md

 ```
 'species' variable in 'main' denotes for species. dm represents for drosophila melanogaster. mouse represents for mouse
 'ks' list in 'main' denotes for the k-mer embeddings used for assemblying feature vector
-'C' list in 'main' denotes for the confidence threshold for pruning
+'C' variable in 'main' denotes for the confidence threshold for pruning
 ```

   # Citation